DirkGaston/mi-repertorio/README.md

 ## Using **My Repertoire**

-To use <my_repertoire>, just run the server with the following command:
+To use **My Repertoire**, just run the server with the following command:

 ```bash
 $ npm run dev